csgol/news-scraper-2.0/README.md

 ## Create a config.py file and create a variable for the API keys

-## import the keys into news-scraper.py & install requests by running 'pip install requests'
+## import the keys into news-scraper.py & install flask & requests by running 'pip install requests flask'

 ## To run the program in terminal 'python3 news-scraper.py'# news-scraper-flask
-# news-scraper-flask
-# news-scraper-flask